-Values go from 0 to 4, where 4 is the fastest return and 0 is no automatic return, i.e. the vibrato lever will work as a conventional pitch stick.
-Normal EVI behaviour is auto return, and the default setting is 2.
+Values go from 0 to 4, where 4 is the fastest return and 0 is no automatic return, i.e. the vibrato lever will work as a conventional pitch stick, and bite will bend up or down depending on DIRECTION setting.
+Normal EWI/EVI behaviour is auto return, and the default setting is 2.